aviatrix-automation/tgw_route_count/README.md

    ```

 ## Observations:
-  This script sole purpose is to check the TGW total rout count, for more information regarding the status of other TGW quota metrics, please check in the Aviatrix Controller or contact our support.
+  This script sole purpose is to check any AWS TGW total rout count.
+For more information regarding the status of your Aviatrix Orchestrated TGW, please check it in the Aviatrix Controller or contact Aviatrix support.